Working with your MP on solar energy

 At the end of 2017, the Government announced that FITs will end in 2019, and there is uncertainty as to what will replace it.

 The Renewables Obligation came into effect in 2002 in England and Wales and placed an obligation on UK electricity suppliers to source an increasing proportion of the electricity they supply from renewable sources.
-It has now been cut for small and large scale projects.
+It has now been cut for small and large-scale projects and is closed to all new entrants.

 You can also view our resource on community energy here, to learn more about some of these issues.